-As you may be aware, a good letter of recommendation can help your application stand out from a pool of candidates.
+A good letter of recommendation can help your application stand out from a pool of candidates.
 When I can write a strong letter in support of a student, I am always happy to do so.
-I believe that my role in helping you shape your future does not end when we leave the classroom, and like many faculty, I take great pleasure in helping former students succeed.
+I believe that my role in helping you shape your future does not end when we leave the classroom, and like many faculty, I want to see you succeed.

-Writing good letters is time-consuming (one letter can take hours to write), and I get many requests to write them.
-If you want a strong letter from me, it is important that you:
+Writing a good letter is time-consuming.
+One letter can take hours to write, and I get many requests to write them.
+It helps me tremendously to have all of the facts and enough time to write about them.
+If you want a letter from me, please:

-Please note that a letter from me will not help you if I can't write you a strong one.
+The longer answer: A letter from me will not help you if I cannot write you a strong one.
 Be prepared for the possibility that I will suggest that you seek a stronger letter writer than me.
-Of course, having taken a class with me helps me to know you, especially if I observed you grow during our time together.
-However, be aware that my best letters are often reserved for students with whom I have worked with more closely.
-Students who have
+I don't say this to make you feel bad.
+Sometimes others are simply in a better position to discuss your qualities positively.
+Of course, having taken a class with me helps me to know you.
+But my best letters are reserved for students who have

 To request a letter of recommendation, please do the following in this order:

-Letters of recommendation form a kind of "currency of trust" among academics and prospective employers.
-I take the responsibility seriously not to misrepresent a student's abilities.
-Doing so does not help prospective employers/other academics, and it reflects poorly on me.
+Letters of recommendation form a "chain of trust" between letter writers and prospective schools or employers.
+I will not misrepresent your abilities.
+Doing so will not help you, it certainly does not help prospective employers, and it reflects poorly on me.
 By requesting a letter from me, you are giving me permission to freely discuss my interactions with you here at Williams, including items from your academic record, like grades, and in cases where I have knowledge of such things, outcomes of disciplinary hearings.